 The bath plays multiple roles in your bathroom ‒ from bathing cranky children on weekday mornings to relaxing grownups at the end of a trying day.
 Also, as a bath is the centrepiece in your bathroom, it has to look splendid.
-Hence, it’s vital you choose a bath that matches the overall decor as well as your style.
+Hence, it’s vital that you choose a bath that matches the overall decor as well as your style.

-Main Factors to Consider When Buying a Bath
+8 Main Factors to Consider When Buying a Bath

 - Bath Shapes

-- Bath Sizes
+- Bathroom Space and Bath Sizes

 - Bath Price Range

 - Other Needs ‒ e.g., Children, Special Needs